The Web address of this

 More "Sex 101" premises...

-Psychologically-wounded partners enduring ceaseless
+Psychologically-wounded partners enduring ceaselessinner pain can be

 addicted

-to self-medica-ting via
+to self-medicating via

 sexual fantasies (e.g. pornography), arousal, and orgasm (masturbation).
 Like other addictions,